Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Method

 \subsection{Structural Priors in 3D Diffusion Models}

-Next, we describe how our cross-entity attention mechanism can be integrated into transformer-based 3D diffusion models to enable structural control over the generated outputs.
+In this section, we describe how our cross-entity attention mechanism can be integrated into transformer-based 3D diffusion models to enable structural control over the generated outputs.
 We use the recently proposed \shapE{}~\cite{jun2023shap} as a reference 3D diffusion model. \shapE{} was trained on several million 3D assets, and is capable of generating diverse high-quality 3D objects conditioned on text prompts.
 For completeness, we briefly describe its architecture, which we modify for creating \methodName.

 Shap$\cdot$E maps a 3D shape $\mathbf{X}$ to a latent representation $\mathbf{z}\in \mathbb{R}^{d\times d}$ via an encoder $E$.
 Specifically, we have $\mathbf{z} = E(\mathbf{X})$, with a latent dimension $d=1024$.
 The input $\mathbf{X}$ is composed of both RGB point clouds and RGBA rendered images.
-The latent $\mathbf{z}$ can be linearly projected into the weights of either a NeRF or a signed texture field (STF)~\cite{shen2021deep,gao2022get3d} representation via a decoder $D$.
+The latent $\mathbf{z}$ can be linearly projected into the weights of either a NeRF or a signed texture field (STF) representation via a decoder $D$.
+Note that a STF, which is essentially a signed distance field that also provides appearance information, can be represented as a colored mesh, as further detailed in prior work ~\cite{shen2021deep,gao2022get3d}.
 For text-conditional generation, this latent representation, together with pre-pended tokens representing the CLIP text embedding and the timestep embedding, is fed to a transformer-based diffusion model.
-The diffusion model is trained following the setup of Ho \etal~\cite{ho2020denoising}, directly minimizing the error between the original latent code and the predicted (de-noised) latent code.
+The diffusion model is trained following the setup of Ho \etal~\shortcite{ho2020denoising}, directly minimizing the error between the original and predicted (de-noised) latent code.

 To generate shapes conditioned on structural priors (in addition to text prompts), we modify the system's input to also use a conditional guidance 3D shape $\mathbf{X}_{c}$.
 We freeze the encoder $E$, and fine-tune the pre-trained 3D diffusion generative model (modified as detailed below) on datasets of inputs and guidance shapes that are encoded with $E$.
 Each self-attention block is replaced with a cross-entity attention block.
 To avoid overfitting, we use constant intermediate features $\phi _c$ for each block, unlike $\phi_l (z)$ which are layer dependent.